bearsunday/BEAR.Thrift/README.md

 A package that allows high-speed access to BEAR.Sunday resources from multiple languages using [Thrift](https://thrift.apache.org/) and [Swoole](https://www.php.net/manual/en/book.swoole.php).

 ## Features

- * BEAR.Sunday resources can be used as assets
+* BEAR.Sunday resources can be utilized across various languages and frameworks
+* Seamless access to remote BEAR.Sunday apps from the local BEAR.Sunday app
- * Access resources regardless of language (currently supports PHP, Go and Python)
+* Access resources regardless of language (currently supports PHP, Go, and Python)
-* Fast access with Thrift/Swoole
+* Fast access with Thrift/Swoole, compared to HTTP
-* Can call resources from older versions of BEAR.Sunday projects
+* Can call resources from older versions of BEAR.Sunday apps
-* Operates in coordination without an HTTP server
+* Operates independently of an HTTP server

-## Why BEAR.Sunday Thrift?

-BEAR.Sunday is characterized by its clean, resource-oriented architecture.

- * Resources are application assets
- * Improve performance with fast resource access
- * Accelerate development by utilizing resources in other languages
- * Integrate legacy projects with the latest BEAR.Sunday
- * Loosely couple multiple applications without HTTP

-Because it is resource-oriented, BEAR.Sunday's resources become assets and can continue to be utilized even when migrating to other languages or frameworks.

 ## Installation